Clinical Ethics Service

 The Clinical Ethics Service within CBSSM represents an expansion of existing services designed to promote a culture of patient-centered excellence by developing a comprehensive set of ethics-related activities.
 The aims of this service are to: liaise with and provide support to the adult and pediatrics ethics committees; streamline clinical ethics consultation; assist with ethics-related policy development on a regular and proactive basis; organize and administer structured educational programs in clinical ethics; and coordinate empiric research with relevance to clinical ethics within CBSSM.

 The Clinical Ethics Service is led by the chairs of the adult and pediatric ethics committees and consultation services, Christian J. Vercler, MD, MA and Andrew G. Shuman, MD.
 A dedicated clinical ethicist manages the program on a daily basis.
-A cadre of eight faculty ethicists rotate on service throughout the year and work closely with the clinical ethicist.
+A cadre of seven faculty ethicists rotate on service throughout the year and work closely with the clinical ethicist.
 Trainees and students rotate as well.
 Dedicated administrative support will be organized through CBSSM.
 For an overview of the program, please click here to view an informative slide presentation.

 Clinical Ethics Consultation Service

 Medical ethics is an integral component of contemporary education for all clinicians.
 There is a vibrant program for longitudinal ethics education within the medical school, and a more intensive curriculum as part of its path of excellence program.
-The Clinical Ethics Service provides a robust program for longitudinal education and awareness of clinical ethics for UMHS staff and trainees.
+The Clinical Ethics Service provides a robust program for longitudinal education and awareness of clinical ethics for Michigan Medicine staff and trainees.

 - Edward Goldman, JD, BA